Loaning Money to Family Members: Why You Should Protect Yourself

 • Sibling Support: A sibling provides financial help for a business or debt, but no one agrees on when or if it will be repaid.
 Years later, the lender needs the funds but has no enforceable rights.

-• Helping Elderly Parents: A child contributes to care costs or purchases property in joint names.
+• Helping Older Parents: A child contributes to care costs or purchases property in joint names.
 Later, questions arise about ownership, estate planning, and fairness among siblings.

 How to Protect Yourself